At Monday’s Zoom meeting of the Peninsula Township Planning Commission, a development project on Seven Hills Road was sent back to the drawing board.

 The developers are seeking a Special Use Permit to further develop the commercially-zoned office/retail space located at 13795 Seven Hills Road, north of Devils Dive Road.
 At one time, the property was owned by Arnold White and used as an engineering and manufacturing facility, specializing in cherry sprayers and cherry shakers.

-For many years, it’s had a handful of occupants, including Tinker Art Studio, Old Mission Massage Therapy, John Wunsch’s Strings by Mail and others.
+For many years, it’s housed a handful of occupants, including Tinker Art Studio, Old Mission Massage Therapy, John Wunsch’s Strings by Mail and others.
 The developers are hoping to keep some of the current residents and add in community-oriented businesses like a coffee shop, yoga studio, farmer’s market and distillery/tasting room.

 The project also includes a two-story, 10-unit motel, but Jay Milliken, one of the developers who represented the group at Monday’s Planning Commission meeting, was surprised to learn that they did not have the required five acres necessary to move forward with the motel as part of the plan.